AUTHENTICATION GUIDE

 Stitching Quality

 Take a close look at the stitching around the star.
 On an authentic pair, it's going to be incredibly precise, clean, and even.
 The star should be sewn down perfectly, with no lifting edges.
 Counterfeits almost always have sloppy, uneven, or crooked stitching.
-You might even see loose threads, which is a huge no-no.

 Material Quality